Configure AWS S3 Bucket Metrics

 Configuration & Setup

-Omit the filter property to collect metrics for the entire bucket.
-Add a filter with prefix, tags, or both to monitor only specific objects.
+Omit the filter property to monitor the entire bucket.
+To monitor specific objects, add a filter with prefix, tags, or both.

 Filtering & Scope